SaifAqqad/AspireRunner/src/AspireRunner.Tool/README.md

   -a, --auth             Use browser token authentication for the dashboard

-  -s, --https            (Default: true) Use HTTPS instead of HTTP, this applies to both the dashboard and the OTLP server
+  -s, --https            Use HTTPS instead of HTTP, this applies to both the dashboard and the OTLP server, Enabled by default

-  --dashboard-https      Use HTTPS instead of HTTP for the dashboard
+  --dashboard-https      Use HTTPS instead of HTTP for the dashboard, overrides the global HTTPS option

   --otlp-port            (Default: 4317) The port the OTLP/gRPC server will listen on, can be disabled by passing 0